ahsu1230/mathnavigatorSite/constellations/gemini-user/README.md

 ## Running Gemini-User

+Running this website requires an ongoing process, so you'll have to first create a new tab/window of your CLI.
 In this directory, run these commands:

 ```unix
 npm install
 npm run start
 ```

 This will run the `gemini-user` website at <http://localhost:9000>.
 Open this url with an Internet browser.
+This website will continue to run until the CLI is closed or you quit the process using `Ctrl-C`.

 ## Navigating the codebase